russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 People often ask whether we control our thoughts and whether we can have a hand in their creation.
 This tool discussed here attempts to answer that question.
 It is because problems can be fundamental to the thinking process.

-As hinted at above, a tool for effective thinking is the ability always to ask questions.
+As hinted at above, a tool for effective thinking is the ability to always ask questions.
 In fact, it should be the bedrock on which you begin your thinking enterprise.
 Formulate questions around the issue (s) you want to think about and start from there.
 Your thoughts will supply the answers.

 Question your prejudices and biases.
 Ask questions to attain clarity.
 The harder the questions are for you to untangle, the deeper the prejudice/bias is entrenched.
 If asking a question makes you uncomfortable, that should be an automatic red flag, signaling some unresolved issues in your mind.
 Problems might appear as though they undermine your decision-making process.
 However, that is not so.